 452 S. Broadway | map |

-The 500 seat theatre opened around 1910, a conversion from retail space.
+The 500 seat theatre was running by 1909, a conversion from retail space.
 The 1915 G. Haven Bishop photo is in the Huntington Library collection.
 The American ran until early 1926 when it and an adjoining building were demolished for the construction of the Chester Williams Building.
 For more information see the page about the American Theatre.

 801 S. Broadway | map |